bradbrok/KegPi/README.md

 * A Keggerator, you can buy or build on your own.
 * 1 Raspberry Pi.
 * [Flow Meter](https://www.adafruit.com/products/828) - I'm using the ones from AdaFruit.
-However, andy hall effect flow sensor will work.
+Any hall effect flow sensor will work.
 They just need to be calibrated by calling the calibration method.